nlok5923/attestation-rollup/rollup/README.md

 - Install bun by this command `curl -fsSL https://bun.sh/install | bash`
 - Install dependencies using `bun install`
 - Start the rollup rpc server using `bun run src/index.ts`
+- Please make sure it runs on port `:3000`

 Now you need to tunnel this local server to a global server route using `ngork`